emilyfoxmusic/canon-creator/diary-of-a-canon.md

 * Allow user inputs and transform so that it can work in the chained way (ask Sam)
 * Extend to compound time
 * Get different octaves to work
+* Get Sonic Pi to make the notes the right length

 ##### Tasks that would be good to start soon: